pvdvreede/pagechanger/README.md

 This is done using a config file to tell page-changer what to alter in what file type.

+#### Installation

+page-changer is a single file script so it can just be downloaded on its own.

+It does have a dependancy on [PyYAML](http://pyyaml.org/wiki/PyYAML), so this needs to be installed on the system along with Python.

 #### Usage

-page-changer uses a config file that you specify as a command line argument to know what files to change.
+page-changer uses a YAML config file that you specify as a command line argument to know what files to change.

 The format of the config file is:

-    <file mask to alter>:
+    - parser:
+        name: <name of the set>
         remove:
             - <reg ex to remove from line>